Our conference starts on 9/28 — see the program!

 “A Winnicottian Reading of Fans’ Sociopolitical Fulfillment in the Potential Space of Online Fandom,” Olga Kuminova

-RSS panel at the 2015 MMLA Convention (Columbus, OH)
+RSS panel, 2015 MMLA Convention (Columbus, OH)

 RSS hosted a session titled “Reception Controversies: Theory and History” at the 2015 MMLA Conference in Columbus, OH.